ManuelRausch/StatConfR/paper.md

 - the independent truncated Gaussian model [@rausch_measures_2023] based on the model specification used for the original meta-d$^\prime$/d$^\prime$ method [@Maniscalco2012; @Maniscalco2014], and
 - the independent truncated Gaussian model based on the model specification of Hmetad [@Fleming2017a].
-Bayesian model selection on the group level is performed using a fixed effects model (i.e. assuming that data from each subject was caused by the same generative model) and a and a Dirichelet random-effects model (which assumes that different generative models may cause the data from different subjects), as proposed by @Rigoux2014 and @daunizeau_vba_2014.

-In addition, the `statConfR` package provides functions for estimating different kinds of measures of metacognition:
+In addition, the `statConfR` package provides functions for estimating different measures of metacognitive sensitivity (i.e. the degree to which humans are able to differentiate between correct and incorrect trials) and metacognitive efficiency (i.e. metacognitive sensitivity in relation to the ability to perform the task):

 - meta-d$^\prime$/d$^\prime$, the most widely-used measure of metacognitive efficiency, allowing both @Maniscalco2012's and @Fleming2017a's model specification,
 - Information-theoretic measures [@dayan_metacognitive_2023], including

   - meta-I, an information-theoretic measures of metacognitive sensitivity,
   - $meta-I_{1}^{r}$ and $meta-I_{2}^{r}$, two measures of metacognitive efficiency proposed by @dayan_metacognitive_2023,
   - RMI, a novel measure of metacognitive accuracy, also derived from information theory.
 Finally, the `statConfR` package includes an example data set previously published in @hellmann_simultaneous_2023, with which the functions can be  tested.
-The `statConfR` reference manual provides documentation of each function of the latest release (https://cran.r-project.org/web/packages/statConfR/statConfR.pdf).

 # Statement of need